ayoayco/citasv2/README.md

 Component<br />Name | Files | Definition
 --- | --- | ---
 App Component | app.component.ts,<br /> app.component.html,<br /> app.component.css | The parent component of the app.
-About Citas | about.citas.component.ts,<br /> about.citas.component.html,<br /> about.citas.component.css| Content for the About page (when not logged in)
+About Citas | about.citas.component.ts,<br /> about.citas.component.html,<br /> about.citas.component.css| Displays content for the About page (when not logged in)
-About Events | about-events.component.ts,<br /> about-events.component.html,<br /> about-events.component.css | Content for the Events page
+About Events | about-events.component.ts,<br /> about-events.component.html,<br /> about-events.component.css | Displays content for the Events page
-About Research | about-research.component.ts,<br /> about-research.component.html,<br /> about-research.component.css | Component for the Research page
+About Research | about-research.component.ts,<br /> about-research.component.html,<br /> about-research.component.css | Displays content for the Research page
-About Team | about-team.component.ts,<br /> about-team.component.html,<br /> about-team.component.css | Component for the Team page
+About Team | about-team.component.ts,<br /> about-team.component.html,<br /> about-team.component.css | Displays content for the Team page
-About Trainings | about-trainings.component.ts,<br /> about-trainings.component.html,<br /> about-trainings.component.css | Component for the Trainings page
+About Trainings | about-trainings.component.ts,<br /> about-trainings.component.html,<br /> about-trainings.component.css | Displays content for the Trainings page
-About | about.component.ts,<br /> about.component.html,<br /> about.component.css | Content for the About page (when not logged in)
+About | about.component.ts,<br /> about.component.html,<br /> about.component.css | Displays content for the About page (when not logged in)
 Blank | blank.component.ts,<br /> blank.component.html,<br /> blank.component.css | Contains the Component that displays Lorem Ipsum
-Contact Us | contact-us.component.ts,<br /> contact-us.component.html,<br /> contact-us.component.css | Component for the Contact Us page
+Contact Us | contact-us.component.ts,<br /> contact-us.component.html,<br /> contact-us.component.css | Displays a web form for submitting messages to the admin
 Dashboard | dashboard.component.ts,<br /> dashboard.component.html,<br /> dashboard.component.css | The parent component for the user dashboard
 Dashboard <br /> Farm Info | dashboard.farm-info.component.ts,<br /> dashboard.farm-info.component.html,<br /> dashboard.farm-info.component.css | Displays information of farm in the dashboard
 Dashboard <br /> Farms | dashboard.farms.component.ts,<br /> dashboard.farms.component.html,<br /> dashboard.farms.component.css | Lists all the first three farms and a link to view all farms